timo-reymann/slides-public-money-public-code/index.md

 - 2021
     - Features are added, bugs are fixed - lot of community contributions
-    - used as blueprint for other countries
+    - Used as blueprint for other countries
 - 2023
     - Still in use, still maintained
     - Possibly used for other purposes in the future